sabeelAarish/Prime-Factor-calculator/README.md

-# Prime Factors of a Number Javascript Program
+# Calculate Prime Factor
-Simple Program for getting the Prime Factors of a Number.
+Simple Javascript Program for getting the Prime Factors of a Number.